thanita47/text2sql-qlora-finetuning/README.md

 Correct:   SELECT DISTINCT country FROM singer WHERE age > 20
 ```

-The model is joining `people` and `band` tables that don't even exist in this database.
-It's making up a schema.
+The model is joining `people` and `band` tables that don't exist in this database.
+It's guessing at a schema it never saw.

-**The reason:** the instruction I used only told the model the database *name* (`'concert_singer'`), never the actual schema — no table names, no columns.
-So the model had to guess table/column structure from the question alone, and it guessed wrong most of the time whenever a JOIN was needed.
-ROUGE/BLEU stayed high because those metrics reward word overlap, not structural correctness, so they didn't catch this.
+**Reason:** the instruction only gave the database *name* (`'concert_singer'`), not the schema — no table or column names.
+So the model guessed the table structure from the question alone, and got it wrong whenever a JOIN was needed.
+ROUGE/BLEU stayed high because those metrics score word overlap, not whether the SQL is structurally correct, so this didn't show up there.

-**The fix:** switch to a dataset that includes the schema in every example (`sql-create-context`), and put the schema directly in the instruction:
+**Fix:** use a dataset where the schema is included with every example (`sql-create-context`), and put the schema in the instruction directly:

 ```
 Given the database schema: CREATE TABLE singer (singer_id, name, age, country, ...)